FireSpitters/ow-stat-tracker/README.md

 # ow-stat-tracker
 # date: 7/13/2018
 # GIMMIE GIMMIE
-# Here we will begin to proceed making changes
+# Here we will begin to proceed to make changes